SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 ### (DxC/mTC) `void nudge_millis(uint16_t ms)`
 This is not yet implemented as we assess whether it is a useful or appropriate addition, and how it fits in with set millis().
 ~Sets the millisecond timer forward by the specified number of milliseconds.
 Currently only implemented for TCB, TCA implementation will be added in a future release.
-This allows a clean way to advance the timer without needing to do the work of reading the current value, adding, and passing to `set_millis()` The intended use case is when you know you're disabling interrupts for a long time (milliseconds), and know exactly how long that is (ex, to update neopixels), and want to nudge the timer forward by that much to compensate.
+This allows a clean way to advance the timer without needing to do the work of reading the current value, adding, and passing to `set_millis()`  It is intended for use before  (added becauise *I* needed it, but simple enough).
+The intended use case is when you know you're disabling interrupts for a long time (milliseconds), and know exactly how long that is (ex, to update neopixels), and want to nudge the timer forward by that much to compensate.
 That's what *I* wanted it for.~

-### (DxC/mTC) `_switchInternalToF_CPU()`
+### `_switchInternalToF_CPU()`
-Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()`.
+Call this if you are running from the internal clock, but it is not at F_CPU - likely when overriding `onClockTimeout()`  `onClockFailure()` is generally useless.

 ## PWM control
 See [Timer Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Timers.md)